beamzarap-droid/Scientific-Computing/assignment2_markdown_notes.md

 print("Estimated failure probability =", Pf)
 ```

-This code shows a basic way to estimate failure probability using random sampling.
+This code shows the method of estimating failure probability using random sampling.

 ---